HAS-Tools-2023/homework-jschlottman2/Homework_Submissions/Weekly_Assignments/schlottman_HW4.md

 ## Date: 09/14/2023
 ## Assignent: HW_4 Numpy

+##
+## Grade
+3/3 nice work
+- Note that your images did not come through because they are not included in this folder.
+Remind me and we can talk in class about how to do this.
+- Glad to hear your confidence is building!
+##

 # Summary
 "In order to generate my forecast values this week I used conditional statements with the numpy array  flow_data from the provided starter code.
 This produced 1-week and 2-week forecast estimstes of 225.171 cfs and 186.765 cfs for each period."